 Local data that more accurately reflects local environmental conditions compared with data in the approved databases (default data) is available in relation to percentage increases in populations of threatened species from enhanced management actions on the offset areas substantially increasing habitat areas for threatened species.
-Two of the standard management actions have been enhanced and as a result of the enhancement and their use in combination with each other and with additional management actions they will substantially improve the habitat for threatened species.
+Two of the standard management actions have been enhanced and as a result of the enhancement and their use in combination with each other and with additional management actions they will very substantially improve the habitat for threatened species.
 This substantial improvement in habitat has been reflected in the assessment by using the increased percentage management responses as more appropriate local data.
 Supplementary planting and strategic grazing are the management actions that have been enhanced.
 These have been enhanced by:

-- 'Supplementary planting' includes restoration of native grassy groundcover by planting native Curly Mitchell Grass seed across a substantial part of the offset area (373ha); and - 'Strategic grazing' includes a requirement for the landholder to maintain a minimum of 40% groundcover in all seasons to maintain the grassy groundcover established by supplementary planting.
+- 'Supplementary planting' includes restoration of native grassy groundcover by planting native Curly Mitchell Grass seed across a substantial part of the offset area (2561 ha); - In a smaller offset area (364 ha), 'Supplementary planting' includes restoration of native grassy groundcover by planting native Curly Mitchell Grass seed and thinning thick Coolibah/Blackbox Woodland back to benchmark; and - 'Strategic grazing' includes a requirement for the landholder to maintain a minimum of 40% groundcover in all seasons to maintain the grassy groundcover established by supplementary planting.

-More appropriate local data for percentage increases in response to management actions are used in the assessment for the Five-clawed Worm-skink, Masked Owl, Striped-faced Dunnart, Diamond Firetail, and Coolibah/Blackbox Woodland in the offset area (see Table 1).
+More appropriate local data for percentage increases in response to management actions are used in the assessment for the Five-clawed Worm-skink, Masked Owl, Striped-faced Dunnart, Superb Parrot, Yellow-bellied Sheathtail Bat, Red-tailed Black Cookatoo, and Coolibah/Blackbox Woodland in the offset area (see Table 1).

 Using the enhanced 'Supplementary planting' management action combined with the enhanced 'Strategic grazing' management action will substantially and quickly improve the condition of Coolibah/Blackbox Woodlands by bringing the groundcover benchmark variables back into benchmark range.
-This is illustrated in Figure 3 (groundcover before) and Figure 4 (groundcover after).
+This is illustrated in Figure 4 (groundcover before) and Figure 5 (groundcover after).
 These improvements to the native groundcover will result in an improvement to breeding, foraging and/or roosting habitat for the threatened fauna.
 The percentage increases in threatened species populations from the improved habitat resulting from the enhanced management actions are shown in Table 1.